 (Above) Tracy and Gordon’s basement remodel added living space to their small footprint

-Good news: On average, investment in a basement renovation adds value to a property.
 Sweeten general contractors have worked on basement remodels starting at $20,000.
 This price point would update an already finished space and include painting, flooring, a new closet, and lighting.
-For a raw space that is being renovated to a finished living area, expect the average cost to come in around $75,000.
-For this budget, a bathroom, a kitchen, and HVAC can be added.
+For a raw space that is being renovated to a finished living area, the average cost is $75,000.
+With this budget, you’ll likely be able to include a bathroom, a kitchen, and HVAC.

-More good news: According to Sweeten contractors, there are no deal-breakers when it comes to basement remodels.
-Any problem—bad plumbing, lack of natural light, high humidity, a low ceiling—can all be sorted to make your dream basement happen.
-Ultimately, it will all depend on how much you are willing to pay.
+Happily, according to Sweeten contractors, there are no deal-breakers when it comes to basement renovations.
+Any problem—bad plumbing, lack of natural light, high humidity, a low ceiling—can all be sorted to create your dream basement.
+Ultimately, it will all depend on how much you are willing to spend.
 “It’s a balancing act to how much you want to put into the house before you exceed what value it brings,” said Alan, a Sweeten contractor.
 “You also have to decide if cost value is important to you or is it more important to have a home you want to live in.”

 Ceiling height requirements

-Although building regulations vary from town to town, Sweeten contractors say the height requirement for the ceiling will be between six and seven feet.
+Although building regulations vary from town to town, Sweeten contractors say the minimum height requirement for ceilings will be between six and seven feet.
+You may choose to add more height than this, for comfort and esthetics.
 About 50% of basement jobs require the floor to be dug lower to allow for additional ceiling height, according to Kareem, a Sweeten contractor in Philadelphia.
 (He would know since he is 6′ 6″ tall!)
 This process involves cracking open the existing concrete floor, removing the excess dirt, and re-laying the concrete.

 Creating a second form of egress